drepper/c--features/README.md

 ============

-This script prints the supported and announced features of the C++ compiler and library.
-Macros with the prefix `__cpp` are defined appropriately.
+This script prints the supported and announced features of the C++ compiler and library, including experimental features.
+It relies on the required functionality of C++ compilers to define macros with the prefix `__cpp` as appropriate.
+The values of the macros indicate the date of the specification the features.
+The value of the same macro can have multiple dates, indicating multiple revisions of the feature definition.
-The values can be used in `static_assert` statements to ensure the compilation environment has the necessary support.
+Later definitions are backward-compatible with earlier versions which means the values can be used in `static_assert` statements to ensure the compilation environment has the necessary support.

+    __static_assert(__cpp_lambdas >= 200907);

 The script can be used with an optional argument indicating which standard should be used.